Best of Milan Fashion Week SS 24 Man - ExBulletin

 Billionaire Unveiled Mens SS24 in plaid suits with slim fit Italian trousers, Tuscan yellow, tomato red all shades of brown leather jackets.
 Phillip Plein walking for this brand was the biggest surprise we witnessed on day one.
 1017 Alyx 9sm has found the right fluidity balance.
 Msgm is rooted in simple structured clothing.
 Dolce & Gabbana has raised the bar in formal outfits that are both glamorous and streamlined.
 Emporio Armani refined to the core by adapting to times and environments, this season he has kept the timeless style with the endurance of current revolutions.
 A metaphor for the Emporio Armani collection is nothing but perfection as always.

 Jordanluca discovered the elevation of his creativity during this season but Magliano made it a cocktail of creativity in major experiences losing his signature in the process.
-Prada is where we put our money One more year, Miuccia Prada and Raf Simons propose the absolute freedom of the body, expressed through the foundation of the clothes that dress it.
+Prada This is where we put our money one more year, Miuccia Prada and Raf Simons offer the absolute freedom of the body, expressed through the foundation of the clothes that dress it.
 Fluidity mixed with recycling materials to be thrown into the best archives of silhouettes sharpened by what would be appreciated by Gen-Z.

 What is missing ?
 Almost nothing guys.
 Yet Etro this season has abandoned the 16th-century repertoire filled with allegorical images depicting virtues, qualities and vices.
 They’ve managed to pull together a lot of acts through their outfits and they’re simply clothing that communicates.
 Zegna and Giorgio Armani have stayed strong in their DNA in the most spring-summer way possible.
 Brands like Carnet-Archive, Gamd Note, Uni Form and Maragno remained neutral, their collection being the best in terms of simplicity and being able to be used in multiple ways.